zabelkin/zabelkin/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in analytics a in broad sense
+- 👀 I’m interested in analytics in a broad sense
-- 🌱 I’m currently practicing basic data managenet with python, VBA and MS Access, so...
+- 🌱 I’m currently practicing basic data management with python, VBA and MS Access, so...
-- 💞️ ...i’m looking to get to another level on professionalism.
+- 💞️ ...i’m looking to get to another level of professionalism.
 I.e. yes, looking for a job.

 - 📫 How to reach me: alex.zabelkin@gmail.com